TMJ Treatment

 Chiropractors specializing in TMJ treatments can also perform specific mobilization techniques for the jaw.
 These mobilizations are gentle and rhythmic, which slowly increase jaw opening.
 There are also precise muscles that can be massaged using a glove within the mouth.
 Combining all of these techniques helps increase the likelihood of success.

-Neck alignments that help TMJ
+Neck alignments that help TMJ and jaw pain

 The neck and jaw are biomechanically connected, making neck posture and alignments a necessary component for treatment.
 Chiropractors specializing in TMJ can provide spinal adjustments that help restore proper neck alignment and movements.
 After neck posture is improved, corrective rehabilitation exercises can strengthen the muscles necessary to maintain good posture.